 As Morton points out, it is for him also an essential part of jazz composition: he uses it for instance in ”The Craze”, ”Creepy Feelings” and others.
 The Spanish tinge probably traveled with some early piano players as far as New York.
 Willie the Lion Smith and James P. Johnson remember Jack the Bear playing the salty song ”The Dream”, again with the same rhythm.

 It is difficult to know why the Spanish tinge doesn’t appear on more records from the 20’s.
 It might be that for recording companies, its Latin flavor made it less suitable for the race record market.
 In any case, we know it spread at least a little at the time, as the recording of ”Tia Juana Man” by Ada Brown testifies.
 Not surprisingly, the various musicians on the song are also New Orleans old timers like Albert Nicholas, Barney Bigard, Johnny St-Cyr, George Mitchell and Luis Russell.
-Here we can hear the full Spanish tinge.

 The Spanish tinge almost disappeared when New Orleans pianists moved up the Mississippi to reach Chicago.
 Luckily though, some pianists like Doug Suggs and Little David Alexander were using it in the Windy City.
 It appears on many of Jimmy Yancey’s recordings, from ”At the Window” to his interpretation of Leroy Carr’s classic ”How Long Blues”.